 Gardening Tools for Kids

 This set packs a punch!
-Armed with a canvas tote bag, it includes a watering can, shovel, rake, trowel, kid-sized smocks and garden gloves, children hat and a pack of ten tags.
-Its long sleeve gardening apron will keep your kiddo’s clothing clean and tidy – so no worrying for stains!
+Armed with a canvas tote bag, it includes a watering can, shovel, rake, trowel, washable apron and garden gloves, plant pots and a pack of ten tags.

 This is a wonderful buy for your little gardener.
 Packed with eight gardening tools, four pots, a water pail, a spray bottle and a garden wagon toy, this gardening tool set for kids is a complete gardening gift for your toddler.